Scale-Model Smokestack To Study GHG Emissions Monitoring

-“And if you improve measurement of total flow, you will improve measurements of other pollutants as well, such as sulfur compounds or nitrous oxide.
+“And if you improve measurement of total flow, you will improve measurements of other pollutants as well, such as sulfur compounds and nitrous oxide.
 So we’re constructing a scale-model smokestack simulator here at NIST to better understand and monitor gas flow.
 The goal of the project is to find a way to get CO2 flux measurements with a 1% uncertainty at a reasonable cost.”

 “The trouble is, we don’t really know how to put uncertainties onto those measurements,” Johnson says.
-“There are different sorts of pitot tubes, differences in precision between practitioners, and no real traceability back through every step to the SI unit of flow, which is cubic meters per second.
+“There are different sorts of pitot tubes, differences in precision between practitioners, and no real traceability back through every step to the internationally agreed (SI) unit of flow, which is cubic meters per second.

 “We need to study different kinds of pitot tube designs and sizes and placement.
 Introducing a pitot tube affects the velocity you’re measuring and the smaller the flow cross-section, the larger the effect would be.
 These blockage effects are generally negligible during use in a large smokestack, but are introduced when pitot tubes are calibrated in situ in relatively small-diameter apparatus.